Once you have found a patent of interest, there are various reasons why you may well want to look for similar technologies, these include:

 There are a few ways to find similar technologies for a patent you have already identified, using various tools in PatSnap.
 This article will show you a few techniques.

 The easiest way to do this is to refer to the “Similar Patents" section.
-Once you have found a patent you like you can click on it and enter into the individual patent view.
-When you are in the individual patent view down the left-hand side there are a number of tabs.
+Once you have found a patent you like, you can click on it and enter into the individual patent view.
+When you are in the single individual patent view, down the left-hand side there are a number of tabs.
 The last tab at the bottom is the “Similar Patents” section.
-This tab analyses the patent you are currently viewing and pulls up the 20 most similar patents to this, based on keyword similarity.
+This tab analyses the patent you are currently viewing and pulls up the 100 most similar patents to this, based on keyword similarity.

 Landscaping / Magnifying Glass Tool